aheald-quadball/us-quadball-rulebook/rulebook.md

 3.4.5.
 Seeker false start

 4.2.1.
-Intentionally and illegally interacting with a dead quadball
+Intentionally and illegally interacting with a dead Quadball

 4.3.3.
 Illegally resetting an opponent’s hoop

 4.3.3.
 Recklessly dislodging a hoop

 4.3.3.
-Recklessly moving hoops in the quadball’s path
+Recklessly moving hoops in the Quadball’s path

 5.2.3.
 Illegally contacting an opponent with a held dodgeball